Casperqian/RISC-V-32-pipeline-CPU/README.md

 # RISCV 32bit 3-level pipeline CPU
 This codebase is the official implementation of our **32-bit three-level pipeline CPU**.
-We verify the validity through synthesis and simulation using EDA software, and the validation instruction text document is shown above.
+We verified the validity through synthesis and simulation using EDA software, and the validation instruction text document is shown above.
 ## Quick Start
 ### Installation
 - Vivado